 In 2022 alone, we:

-– Collected nearly 1.5 million pounds of electronic waste from over 6,000 in-kind donors, bringing our total to over 75 million lbs of e-waste diverted from landfills.
+– Collected nearly 1.5 million pounds of electronic waste from over 6,000 in-kind donors, bringing our total to almost 80 million lbs of e-waste diverted from landfills.

 – Refurbished, tested and sold over 17,000 devices.